مجله ژئوفیزیک ایران

 موضوعات

-Applying Anisotropic PSDM to match depths of horizons in well data and seismic section
+Applying Anisotropic PSDM to match depth of horizons in well data and seismic section

-1 Department of Petroleum, Mining and Materials Engineering, Central Tehran Branch, Islamic Azad University, Tehran, Iran
+1 Ph.D.
+Student of Seismology, Department of Petroleum, Mining and Materials Engineering, Central Tehran Branch, Islamic Azad University, Tehran, Iran

 A medium is isotropic if its elastic properties do not change with direction.
 The usual meaning of seismic anisotropy is variation of seismic velocity, which itself depends on the elastic properties of the medium, with the direction in which it is measured.